-(4) Please click here for our current processing costs for online and fax orders.
-There is an additional charge of EUR 6.00 for telephone orders.
+(6) Please click here for our current processing costs for online and fax orders.

-(5) The offsetting against counter-claims of the customer or retention of payments owing to such claims is only permitted if such counter-claims are undisputed or legally determined.
+(7) The offsetting against counter-claims of the customer or retention of payments owing to such claims is only permitted if such counter-claims are undisputed or legally determined.
 Moreover, the customer may only exercise a right of retention if his counterclaim is based on the same purchase agreement.

-(7) In case of cancellation of the order, HPC is entitled to debit all the costs that arise from the cancellation to the customer.
-This particularly applies to costs that HPC incurs for its suppliers, but also for its own costs.
-Returns of goods that are free of shortcomings may only be made with our express consent, freight prepaid to our stores.
-For costs that are incurred, a lump-sum processing charge of up to 10% of the value of the goods, subject to a minimum of EUR 12.00 plus VAT will be charged.
+(8) In case of a cancellation of the order by the customer, HPC is entitled to debit all costs that arise from the cancellation to the customer.
+This applies, in particular, to costs that HPC incurs for its suppliers but also to its own costs.
+Returns of goods may only be made with our express consent, freight prepaid.
+In case of a cancellation of the order, HPC is entitled to assert 5 % of the agreed product value to the customer.
+HPC is at liberty to prove that higher damage was incurred and to assert such damage.

 § 4 Shipment and Delivery Period

 (1) Shipments will be made ex-works.
 If the customer requests shipment, this will be effected at the customer’s cost and risk.